YoloMao/CangjieCorpus-Mirror/extra/Numbers.md

 ### Converting floating point number to integer

 To convert a floating point number to an integer, use syntax like `Int64(s)` (change to desired type of target value if necessary).
-This conversion rounds the floating-point number downward (same as `floor`).
+This conversion rounds the floating-point number toward zero.

 ```
 println(Int64(3.4))  // prints 3